winitzki/scall/tutorial/programming_dhall.md

 All the combinators preserve functor laws; the created new functor instances are automatically lawful.
 This is proved in ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 6.
-We will only give the Dhall code that creates the typeclass instance values for all the combinators.
+We will only give the Dhall code that creates the typeclass evidence values for all the combinators.

 ### Constant (contra)functors